“Happy are those who dream dreams and are ready to pay the price to make them come true.” — Leon Joseph Cardinal Suenens

 - What do you most enjoy doing – more than anything else?

 See how this is working?
 We are going beyond yes/no and maybe answers.
 We’re starting to dig a bit deeper, getting emotions and feelings behind it.
-Passion and energy towards change are the firestarters, and your goal is the flame itself.
+Passion and energy toward change are the firestarters, and your goal is the flame itself.

 - What is the specific work or effort required to achieve your goal?